How Much Does a Gardener Cost?

 • What services are offered?
 Do they cover everything that you need for your particular garden?

-• Always try to get at least 3 quotes and ask for a breakdown of the costs so that you can be sure that you’re getting a good price for each different element of the job.
+• Are you getting the best price?
+Use the likes of MyJobQuote to get at least 3 quotes and ask for a written breakdown of the costs so you can be sure that you’re getting a good price for each different element of the job.

-• Does the gardener have the relevant insurance needed to work on your garden?
+• Are you covered for the work they'll be doing?
+Does the gardener have public liability insurance and other relevant cover needed to work on your garden?

 FAQs